For the year ended 31 March 2022

 – The desirability of the company maintaining a reputation for high standards of business conduct; and – The need to act fairly as between shareholders of the company.

-In common with most large businesses, the directors fulfil their duties partly through a governance framework that delegates day to day decision making to employees of the company.
-An authority matrix has been introduced to support and formalise this process and is regularly reviewed and amended to reflect any changes to perceived risks or the environment in which the company operates.
+In common with most large companies, the directors fulfilled their duties partly through a governance framework that delegates day to day management of the company to employees of the company.

 Other details of how the directors fulfil their duties in each of the areas set out above are:

 Consequences of decisions in the long term

-Each year, the board undertakes a review of the company’s long term strategy, including the business plan for the following three years.
-Once approved by the board, the plan and strategy form the basis for financial budgets, resource plans and investment decisions.
-In making decisions concerning the business plan and future strategy, the board has regard to a variety matters including the interests of various stakeholders, the consequences of its decisions in the long term and its long term reputation.
+Each year, the directors undertake a review of the company’s long-term strategy, including the business plan for the following five years.
+Once approved by the directors, the plan and strategy form the basis for financial budgets, resource plans and investment decisions.
+When making decisions concerning the business plan and future strategy, the directors have regard to a variety of matters, including the interests of the company’s stakeholders and the impact of the company’s activities on its employees, customers, suppliers, and the environment in which it operates.

 In approving the business plan, the directors also consider external factors such as competitor behaviour, the performance of the underlying markets in which we operate or are proposing to operate, as well as the evolving economic, political and market conditions.
 Where these factors are deemed to be significant, additional forecasting activities are undertaken to understand the impact in a timely manner and enable informed decision making.

-The board has agreed a set of targets for an acceptable level of financial resilience and liquidity and regularly reviews the company’s forecast cash flows, funding requirements, debt capacity and financing options.
+The directors have agreed a set of targets for an acceptable level of financial resilience and liquidity and regularly review the Group’s forecast cash flows, funding requirements, debt capacity and financing options.
 These targets are partly governed by the Group’s banking facilities agreement which covers the period to November 2024.

 Interests of the company’s employees – Our People